 Importance of Physical Activity

 Being physically active can help you live a longer, healthier, happier life.
-Adding physical activity to your day can:
+Adding regular, moderate-to-vigorous physical activity to your day can:

 - help you reach and maintain a healthy weight by burning calories*